Thank you for using SSD Health Check.

 SSD Health Check is really easy to use.
 Just follow the steps below to get a brief overview.

-Once SSD Health Check is started, a stethoscope will apear in the upper tight corner.
+Once SSD Health Check is started, a stethoscope will apear in the upper right corner.

 Click on this stethoscope and you will see the most important numbers for each drive:

-On this computer a asingle SSD is installed, therefore there are two entries visible:
+On this computer a single SSD is installed, two entries are shown for this SSD:

 - Actual temperature